Section Heading Background Image

 I have a son with Down syndrome.
 He had testicular cancer in his late 20s.
 Since then, he seems to have developed an eating disorder.
 He always feels he is too heavy (which he is not).
 I am working with a psychologist and a nutritionist.
 Do you have any other suggestions?

 We have seen several individuals with Down syndrome who have what we have called for years "eating refusal."
 We saw it frequently enough that we gave it its own chapter in the first edition of our Mental Wellness book.
-We have expanded that chapter for the second edition
+We have expanded it (chapter 21) for the second edition

-Since we wrote the first edition of Mental Wellness, the diagnosis of Avoidant/Restrictive Food Intake Disorder (ARFID) has been added to the DSM-5 The preceding link opens in a new tab or window..
-As described on the website of the National Eating Disorders Association The preceding link opens in a new tab or window.:
+Since we wrote the first edition of Mental Wellness, the diagnosis of Avoidant/Restrictive Food Intake Disorder (ARFID) has been added to the DSM-5 opens in new window.
+As described on the website of the National Eating Disorders Association opens in new window:

 "Avoidant Restrictive Food Intake Disorder (ARFID) is a new diagnosis in the DSM-5 and was previously referred to as "Selective Eating Disorder."
 ARFID is similar to anorexia in that both disorders involve limitations in the amount and/or types of food consumed, but unlike anorexia, ARFID does not involve any distress about body shape or size, or fears of fatness."